-06 GEOGRAPHIC INFORMATION SYSTEM
+300-06 GEOGRAPHIC INFORMATION SYSTEM

 - 1. Develop transportation planning user-friendly computer applications for the Delaware County Geographic Information System (GIS) including ArcGIS on-line mapping. - 2.
 Transfer transportation-related data from older software formats to a more useable database format and connect the databases to the GIS. - 3.
 Purchase hardware, peripherals and software, including annual license/maintenance fees, as needed to upgrade the GIS storage, performance capabilities, and website/internet applications for transportation planning purposes and deployment of data to the public and units of government. - 4.
-Using consulting and contractual services along with in-house efforts, develop and maximize the use of the Delaware County GIS with the following activities: - a) Obtain, develop and maintain digital parcel mapping of Delaware County, digital ortho-photography, Pictometry oblique photography, planimetrics, LIDAR, and 2- foot contours as needed (contract and in-house).
+Using consulting and contractual services along with in-house efforts, develop and maximize the use of the Delaware County GIS with the following activities: - a) Obtain, develop and maintain digital parcel mapping of Delaware County, digital ortho-photography, Pictometry oblique photography, planimetrics, LIDAR, and 2-foot contours as needed (contract and in-house) - b) Review, verify, and oversee the above services and products and incorporate approved digital information into the GIS (contract and in-house) and ARC on-line mapping applications. - c) Oversee and implement necessary programs and applications for use of the data for transportation planning purposes (contract and in-house). - d) Develop GIS databases, permitting and event tracking capabilities for all units of local government (contract and in-house). - e) Conduct and participate in training and conferences to remain up-to-date with software and technology innovations.

-- b) Review, verify, and oversee the above services and products and incorporate approved digital information into the GIS (contract and in-house) and ARC on-line mapping applications. - c) Oversee and implement necessary programs and applications for use of the data for transportation planning purposes (contract and in-house). - d) Develop GIS databases, permitting and event tracking capabilities for all units of local government (contract and in-house). - e) Conduct and participate in training and conferences to remain up-to-date with software and technology innovations. - f) Create visualization techniques utilizing the GIS in conjunction with available technology.
+f) Create visualization techniques utilizing the GIS in conjunction with available technology.

-07 PAVEMENT/CULVERT MANAGEMENT
+300-07 PAVEMENT/CULVERT MANAGEMENT

 - 1. Integrate data collected in Activity 200/05 into the GIS. - 2.
 Purchase MicroPAVER, or similar, software and software training, as needed, for data analysis and system management. - 3.
 Utilizing in-house and consulting services, work will emphasize development of pavement management systems and a complete culvert management program.
+Road inventory and scoring updates will be conducted as needed utilizing a consulting firm such as Transmap, or similar consultant.
 Work will include inventories and analysis to determine the pavement and pavement related improvements needed such as resurfacing, reconstruction, drainage culverts and side ditching.

-08 BRIDGE MANAGEMENT
+300-08 BRIDGE MANAGEMENT